wendycodeworks/MERN-Assignment/README.md

 #### Client

-- axios:
+- axios: a promise based HTTP client for Node.js and browser.
+Applied in project to consume REST APIs for CRUD functions.
-- bulma:
+- bulma: a CSS framework based on Flexbox and built with Sass.
+Is reponsive and modular - provides styling for hero components, typography cards, buttons, navbar and footer.
-- font-awesome:
+- font-awesome: an icon library, used sparingly in this project
-- react-datetime-picker:
+- react-datetime-picker: generates a calendar to select date and time, and submits as form-data
-- react-spinners:
+- react-spinners: a collection of load spinners, Ring Loader applied only

 #### Server

-- express:
+- express: a Node webframework, employed in this project to handle requests with various HTTP verbs, and house request processing middleware.
 - body-parser:
 - cookie-parser:
 - cors: